shortdoom/shortdoom/README.md

 ### Beep Boop!

+DM on twitter if you are designing new protocol primitives.
+Happy to commit.

+Solidity/EVM/JS/Python/Distributed Systems/Full Stack

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.